VHF Stability

 A Truly Improved Parasitic Suppressor

-In order to reduce VHF Q, we must have a resistance dominate the anode system.
+In order to improve VHF stability by reducing VHF Q and reduce VHF gain, we must have a series resistance dominate the anode system's impedance at VHF.
 This means, in a frequency sweep simulation, the ratio of currents in the resistance to current in the inductance must be as high as possible.
 Let's call that slope the rate of transfer.

 The rate of transfer can be increased by adding a small value of capacitance in series with the resistor: